Sidharthpm11/job-portal/README.md

 # Getting Started with Job portal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+this application for listing job

-## Available Scripts
+## Available ScriptsThis p

-In the project directory, you can run:
+n the project direcItory, you can run:

 ### `npm start`